A must-have for every new home owner

 Know the limitations.
 Fire extinguishers are not designed to fight a large or spreading fire.
 Even against small fires, they are useful only under the right conditions, such as when a fire is confined to a small area, such as a wastebasket; is not growing; everyone has exited the building; the fire department has been called or is being called; and the room is not filled with smoke.

-For more information about fire extinguishers, go to this link.
+For more information about fire extinguishers.
 Not sure when they need to be replaced?
 Here’s a handy guide.
 For more information about fire safety, check out this helpful guide.